Methods#

 • ask each other questions

-• ask us questions
+• ask me questions

 .items(): Using dictionary methods…to loop#